jhnns/bumpy-road-to-universal-javascript/README.md

 1. You give the entries names so that webpack produces two different chunks
 1. You set `libraryTarget` to `"commonjs2"` for the node build
 1. You use [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) to tell webpack that it should not bundle `node_modules` for node.
 Although that's currently not necessary.
 1. You wonder where to put the `index.html.js`?
 Feels like it belongs to the app, but it's not part of any bundle.
 So you need to use CJS here.
-You could also move it into the `App` component but as soon as there are third-party scripts that mess with the `<body>` element, React will get confused.
 1. You put it into `server` for now and rewrite it to CJS
 1. Import the server bundle.
 You realize that this is a key point in the application: the server needs to import the server bundle somewhere.
 That's why you configured it to be `"commonjs2"`.
 1. You use the `default` export since `app/start.server.js` is a ESM.